 If you are a shareholder in another state's Subchapter S corporation, and that corporation elected not to be treated as a PA S corporation, include the cash or property you actually received out of the corporation's earnings and profits as dividend income on Line 3.
 If you received distributions in excess of the corporation's earnings and profits, report these distributions on PA Schedule D. Do not report the amount of your distributable income, and do not submit the Federal Schedule K-1.
-A shareholder may not claim a credit for income tax paid to another state by an S corporation.
+A shareholder may not claim a credit for income tax paid to another state by an S corporation that elected not to be treated as a PA S corporation.